 Lush and meticulously maintained, this garden showcases a wide range of tropical plants.
 Within its 83 acres, palms and cycads flourish, and a 16,000-square-foot conservatory shelters rare specimens.
 The Fairchild also offers a butterfly garden, an arboretum and a rainforest, and it also houses a world-renowned research facility.
 Leisurely strolls through the grounds are sure to provoke plenty of "oohs and aahs," and you may gain inspiration for your own little patch of paradise back home.
 There are also often art installations by world-renowned artists like Dale Chihuly, plus moonlight tours and movie nights.
 A small museum, gift shop and cafe take care of practical needs.
 Free tram tours run on the hour.

 Recommended for Romantic Things to Do because: Flowers...butterflies...plenty of opportunities to be alone in nature with your love?
-Lots of room for romance to bloom here.
+Lots of room for romance to bloom at this Botanic Garden.

 Priscilla's expert tip: The Fairchild hosts free admission days in the summer; worth it considering the general cost of admission.